 Do you think a national law should come into an effect and ban cell phone usage while driving?

-At Corsia, we believe that national law should be enacted to make it illegal to text and talk on a handheld device while driving.
+At Corsia, we believe that national law should make it illegal to text and talk on a handheld device while driving.
 Because people are being killed on the road every day because of this.

 Distracted driving is the number one killer of American teens, but it is not limited to young drivers only.
 The Federal Motor Carrier Safety Administration had prohibited commercial truck and bus drivers from texting with any handheld device.
 Last year, interstate bus drivers were added to the bill.
 We could say that the US Department of Transportation is working hard and doing a good job to make the US roads safer.